uswds/uswds-site/_components/page-templates/sign-in-create-account.md

 ## Shared services

 Government websites requiring account creation can use [login.gov](https://login.gov), a FedRAMP-authorized, single sign-on shared service.
 Login.gov is simple and secure, and it includes our sign-in guidance “out of the box.”
-This benefits the public because they can sign in to any government website that uses login.gov with the same username and password, giving them a more consistent experience across websites and digital services..
+This benefits the public because they can sign in to any government website that uses login.gov with the same username and password, giving them a more consistent experience across websites and digital services.

 <div class="site-component-section" markdown="1">